A preparation program for directors of special education

 About the ECSEL program

 The Enhancing Capacity for Special Education Leadership (ECSEL) is a collaborative program for special education administrators that focuses on knowledge and skills needed for local education administration.
-Originally formed in partnership with the campuses of University of Washington and Washington State University, this program is led by a faculty team from across all the UW and WSU campuses.
+Originally formed in partnership with the campuses of University of Washington and Washington State University, ECSEL is now led by university faculty and a statewide team of experienced special education administrators.
 The program qualifies candidates for the required Washington Residency Program Administrator Certification and graduates of the ECSEL program are recommended for Washington State Residency Certification as an Education Program Administrator.

-ECSEL is a grant-funded program supported by Washington State OSPI.
-Scholarships are available for up to eighteen (18) students.
+ECSEL is a grant-funded program with instruction supported by Washington State OSPI.
 Students are responsible for approximately $500 per year.

 During each of the two years, the cohort-based program consists of three year-long seminars, a 400-hour internship requirement, and a set of performance tasks that allow candidates to demonstrate proficiency.